game-de-it/plumOS-jz47xx/README_EN.md

 - Some applications built with toolchains for GCW0 are not available
      - Commander, gmu, ffplay, etc.
 - Operation of all emulators has not been confirmed.
+- On RG280V, if you continue to run picoarch for several minutes, the screen may become distorted, so please press the reset button.

 ## ●USB network (cdc/RNDIS) connection method
 - Maximum transfer speed is approximately 3MB/s (24Mbps)